AndersDeath/diary2/000-current.md

 The weather is crazy, it's really very very hot on outside.
 I was working in the first part of the day.
 My goal was to finish a lot of things that I did actually.
 I'm good with it.
 In the evening I was in the doctors office and she checked what is going on with me.
 Mariam did CT and it showed that I have to remove one of my teeth.
 It is impossible to save unfortunately.
 So, in the end of the treatment I will have to wait a little bit again.
 Luckily I have the next appointment for tomorrow.

 # 13 August - Dienstag - Yerevan - 691 Tag der Einwanderung - Heat Sunny

+The working day was absilutely usual and so.